juanitogan/tracker-2000-track-definitions/README.md

 ### Why?

-When I first got my Ninco N-Digital track, Tracker 2000 was the best of the track designers at the time for Ninco... and still is the best among the free/abandoned choices -- primarily because **it is a linear editor rather than a 2D editor** ("D'oh!" say the others).
+When I first got my Ninco N-Digital track, Tracker 2000 was the best of the track designers at the time for Ninco... and still is the best among the free/abandoned choices -- primarily because **it is a linear editor rather than a 2D editor.**  ("D'oh!" say the others.)
 My club, Giant John Slot Car Racing (and board gaming, and food club), still uses Tracker 2000 for all our design (we take turns designing a new track every 2-3 months).
 I have updated the track defs over the years to include all the Ninco 1:32 pieces I know of, including N-Digital (even though Ninco 1:32 is currently a thing of the past).

 It is time to share that work with everyone else, in perhaps a misguided effort, to help keep Ninco track alive.

 Yes, Tracker 2000 is a severely outdated app from the Windows XP era.
-But it still runs fine on modern Windows (other than the handful of poor UI decisions it was first built with--which take a tiny bit of getting used to).
+It still runs fine, however, on modern Windows.
+Yes, it comes with a handful of poor UI decisions (even for the XP era) which take a small bit of getting used to.
 It is unfortunate the source code was not released as I would be happy to fix many of those quirks.

 <img width="1390" height="512" alt="Tracker 2000 example Ninco N-Digital track layout (GJC Nov2024)" src="https://github.com/user-attachments/assets/e1da049a-b082-4f19-a4de-dea4ac8e1904" />